skolenik/svyset_manifesto/README.md

 ## Survey sampling features

-Big four: strata, clusters, unequal probabilities, weight adjustments.
+We focus on the "big four" features of complex sampling designs: stratification, cluster sampling, unequal probabilities of selection, and weight adjustments.
+Each design feature is described in more detail below.

 ### Stratification

-Stratification = breaking up the population/frames into mutually exclusive groups before sampling.
+Stratification = breaking up the population/frames into mutually exclusive groups (strata) before sampling.
+Common examples of strata include:

 *  Geographic regions for in-person samples
 *  Diagnostic groups for patient list samples
 *  Industry and/or employment size and/or geographical regions for establishment samples

-Why?
+Why do complex sampling designs employ stratification?

 *  Oversample subpopulations of interest if they can be identified on the frame(s)
 *  Oversample areas of higher concentration of the target rare population (c.f. http://www.asasrms.org/Proceedings/y2006/Files/JSM2006-000557.pdf)